sfeeser/clearml-aws/terraform/modules/eks/readme.md

 ### Module Overview: The Managed Controller Node

-The `eks/` module provisions the **Kubernetes Control Plane (EKS)**.
+The `eks/` module provisions a **Kubernetes Control Plane** which AWS calls the "Elastic Kubernetes Service" or EKS**.
 In your private cloud, this is the highly-available, secure **Master/Controller Node** running the API server, scheduler, and etcd.

 In AWS, this is a **fully managed service**.
 This module simply creates the necessary identity and network pointers for AWS to deploy and maintain it in the private subnets we defined.